Gino Cauchi

 Gino Cauchi (born 25 January 1968 in Paola) is a Sales and Marketing Manager in One Productions Ltd and a Maltese politician.
-He was member of parliament in the House of Representatives of Malta of the Labour Party (Partit Laburista).
+He was a member of parliament in the House of Representatives of Malta of the Labour Party (Partit Laburista).

 Personal life and family

 Cauchi was born in Paola and lives in Pembroke.
 He is married to Louiselle née Attard, and they have two children: Paula and Nicholas.

 Career at One Productions

 He joined One Productions as Head of News and Current Affairs in 2000.

 Took over as Head of Sales and Marketing in 2005.

 Currently he is a Communication Executive within the Labour Party.

 Journalism

-Cauchi worked as a journalist with Public Broadcasting Authority (The National Television Station in Malta) from 1985 till 2000.
+Cauchi worked as a journalist with the Public Broadcasting Authority (The National Television Station in Malta) from 1985 till 2000.
 He later worked as a journalist with Party's television and radio station, Super One Radio and took on a similar role at Super One TV., becoming the station's head of news in 2000.
 He was also editor of Party's media, One Productions Ltd, between 2000 and 2005.